Oak Park Public Library: Governance

 Oak Park voters elect seven library trustees for four-year terms.
 The Board of Trustees of the Oak Park Public Library is responsible for governing and overseeing library services, including determining library policies, employing a library administrator, securing adequate funds for library operations, approving expenditure of library funds, providing and maintaining adequate facilities, ensuring a representative selection of library materials, promoting use of the library within the community, as well as performing other duties, as outlined in Illinois Compiled Statutes.

 Friends of the Oak Park Public Library

-As a separate 501c3 nonprofit organization, the Friends of the Oak Park Public Library raises funds to support the Oak Park Public Library, with annual tax-deductible memberships available at multiple levels.
+As a separate 501(c)(3) nonprofit organization, the Friends of the Oak Park Public Library raises funds to support the Oak Park Public Library, with annual tax-deductible memberships available at multiple levels.